jtlalka/dev-setup/manuals/unix.md

 Shortcuts:
 ```
-crl + R                      -- search for a previous command
+ctrl + R                     -- search for a previous command
 ```